-Working Effectively with Japanese People: 2.
+Working Effectively with Japanese Counterparts: 2.
 Communication Style

 - Assess your own preferences for

 - How to communicate - detailed and in words, or by reading between the lines?

 - How to disagree - open and frank discussion or hold back or do it privately?